damianruck/Cultural-prerequistes-for-socioeconomic-development/README.md

 # The cultural prerequistes for WEIRD societies
-Data and code for the paper "The cultural prerequistes for WEIRD societies"
+Data code and intriuctions to reproduce the findings for the paper "The cultural prerequistes for WEIRD societies"

 ## directories
 data